Uncertainty Quantification of MLE for Entity Ranking with Covariates: Numerical Results

-To validate the statistical rates in Theorem \ref{noregularization}, we use the above method to generate the covariates $\bx_i$ and $\tb^*$ for three times.
+To validate the statistical rates in Theorem \ref{noregularization}, we use the above method to generate the covariates $\bx_i$ and $\tb^*$ three times.
 This gives us three different instances of the covariates $\bx_i$ and the parameter $\tb^*$.
-For each given instance, we consider $6$ different $(p,L)$ pairs, which are list below.
+For each given instance, we consider $6$ different $(p, L)$ pairs, which are listed below.